 What shampoo is good for my guinea pig?

 In the pet industry they make tons and tons of care products, like shampoo, conditioner, soap, sprays, and more, each made for each household pet.
 When it comes to guinea pigs, there are also tons of products.
-And when it comes to bathing they have to have proper shampoo made especially for them, like the;
+And when it comes to bathing they have to have proper shampoo made especially for them.

 - All Natural Foaming Pet Cleanser by Citrus Magic; this all natural cleanser is made up of vegetable enzyme, which helps to deteriorate the odours.